-The ALLARM Susquehanna Stream Team volunteer monitoring program is funded through a number of programs, including the Campbell Foundation, in partnership with the Lower Susquehanna Riverkeeper Association.
+The ALLARM Stream Team volunteer monitoring program is funded through a number of programs, including the Campbell Foundation, in partnership with the Penn State Master Watershed Steward program, County Conservation Districts as well as the Lower & Middle Susquehanna Riverkeepers Association.
 Funding support is also provided by the Chesapeake Monitoring Cooperative, a cooperative agreement with the Environmental Protection Agency's Chesapeake Bay Program; ACB CB96334901 - Citizen and Non-traditional Monitoring, as well as the PA Department of Environmental Protection funded Consortium for Scientific Assistance to Watersheds (C-SAW).
 ALLARM appreciates all of its funders and partners in this project, including local watershed associations, county conservation districts, Penn State extension offices, and all of the volunteer monitors.
 Thank you for your collaboration.